Bonanno crime family: Sicilian origins

 The origins of the Bonanno crime family can be traced back to the town of Castellammare del Golfo located in the Province of Trapani, Sicily, their boss Giuseppe "Peppe" Bonanno, and his older brother and advisor, Stefano.
-The clan's strongest ally was the leader of the Magaddino clan Stefano Magaddino, the brother of Joseph Bonanno's maternal grandmother.
+The clan's strongest ally was the leader of the Magaddino clan Stefano Magaddino, the nephew of Joseph Bonanno's maternal grandmother.
 During the 1900s, the two clans feuded with Felice Buccellato, the boss of the Buccellato clan.

 In 1902, Magaddino arrived in New York and became a powerful member of the Castellammarese clan.
 After the murders of Stefano and Giuseppe Bonanno, their younger brother, Salvatore, took revenge by killing members of the Buccellatos.

 In 1903, Salvatore Bonanno married Catherine Bonventre and on January 18, 1905, she gave birth to Joseph Bonanno.
 Three years later Salvatore moved his family to New York City, and began establishing dominance and control in the Castellammarese community of Williamsburg, Brooklyn.
 While operating in Brooklyn, the Castellammarese leaders were able to secure the criminal organization's future.

 In 1911, Salvatore returned to Sicily, where he died of a heart attack in 1915.
 In 1921, Magaddino fled to Buffalo, New York to avoid murder charges and the Castellammarese clan was taken over by Nicolo "Cola" Schirò.